tjcchen/docker-compose/README.md

 docker-compose -f docker-compose.prod.yml up -d --build
 ```

+## Notice
+We need to switch node version 16.0 and below to run this backend service.

 ## License
 This project is licensed under the terms of the MIT License.